 #8 Be prepared

 You’ve found your dream internship, sent in a great application and aced the interview – well done!
-Now don’t forget all about it until your start date, as it pays to do some preparation.
+Now don’t just forget all about it until your start date, as it pays to do some preparation.
 Keep checking what the company is doing and find out about current trends in the industry.
 Contact your future supervisor to find out if there is any extra reading or other preparatory work you can do before your internship starts.
-This will make it easier for you to hit the ground running, and also communicates to your supervisor that you are keen and committed – so they might give you more interesting work to do.
+This will make it easier for you to hit the ground running, and also communicates to your supervisor that you are keen and committed – so they might give you more interesting work to do along with more responsibility.

 #9 Be clear about your role